vitaliy-kovalev/vitaliykovalev/content/posts/_index.md

 ---

 {{< lead >}}
 Here is my thoughts on various topics from visualisation techniques to management stuff.
-There are some tags to help you navigate.
+There are some [tags](/tags) to help you navigate.
 {{< /lead >}}
-{{< alert "linkedin" >}}
+{{< alert "rss" >}}
-Don't forget to [follow me](https://linkedin.com/in/vitaliy-kovalev/) on LinkedIn to get notifications about my new posts!
+Don't forget to subscribe on [RSS](/posts/index.xml) or [follow me on LinkedIn](https://linkedin.com/in/vitaliy-kovalev/) to get notifications about my new posts!
 {{< /alert >}}